 The famous K-drama writers the Hong Sisters wrote this lovely 2011 romantic comedy about a forgotten former pop idol singer who falls in love against her will with a popular action star actor who has a hard time trusting people.
-It starred Gong Hyo Jin, Cha Seung Won, and Yoo In Na, and it was called The Greatest Love (other websites call it The Greatest Question).
+It starred Gong Hyo Jin, Cha Seung Won, Yoon Kye Sang, and Yoo In Na, and it was called The Greatest Love (other websites call it The Greatest Question).

 I especially loved the fact that the actor was in his early 40's when he made the show, so he was one of those Alpha male actors with seasoning and wisdom in playing challenging roles.
 The older the Korean male stars get the less likely they are able to get the leading man roles.
-I think that's ridiculous but it's very obvious when you watch a lot of K-dramas.
+I think that's ridiculous but it's very obvious when you watch a lot of K-dramas that largely favor actors in their twenties.
 This show is tremendously rewarding, but you simply have to endure a frazzled first episode and then you are on your way.
 By episode six things get very serious between the lead characters, he confesses his love, but she has developed a silly crush on a be-speckled doctor (Yoon Kye Sang from Road Number One) -- though thankfully that doesn't last long! -- and rejects him.
 He looks like he's been kicked in the stomach and I wanted to hug him.
 From there on in you will most likely start to shed a few tears along the way to the happy conclusion.

 From left to right: Yoon Kye Sang, Gong Hyo Jin, and Cha Seung Won